The Final 3 Types of Videos You Need on Your Website

 When It Makes Sense

-When you want a piece that’s more polished than a professional Journalism piece, but don’t need to go full Hollywood, this is the right fit.
-Your video likely doesn’t utilize hired actors, need a 4K camera or a massive crew, but there’s still a lot of thought and energy into creating a quality, polished piece.
+When you want a piece that’s more polished than a professional Journalism piece but doesn’t need to go full Hollywood, this is the right fit.
+Your video likely doesn’t utilize hired actors, a makeup artist, or music written for the piece, but there’s still a lot of thought and energy into creating a quality, polished piece.

 Production Quality?